maitrikjpatel/DevNotes/JS.md

 - Inheritance : Use "extends" to inherits from class.
 - Every class extends itself to object
 - every class extends Object as super class // Object(SuperClass) , Perosn(BaseClass)
+- A closure is the combination of a function and the lexical environment within which that function was declared.

 		class Person{
 			//---Constructor